 How It Works

-The leaves of guava are also rich in tannins, which are the main active compounds responsible for some of its antibacterial properties.
-Tannins bind to proline-rich protein and block bacterial protein production, thus being effective against certain Gram-positive bacteria.
+The leaves of guava are also rich in tannins, which are the main active compounds responsible for some of its antibacterial and astringent properties.
+Tannins bind to proline-rich protein and block bacterial protein production, thus being effective against certain Gram-positive bacteria.2

-Guava leaf has been shown to reduce LDL cholesterol levels, though the mechanism is not well-defined.
+Guava leaf has been shown to reduce harmful cholesterol levels.1

 Guava is an excellent source of the immune boosting vitamin C (ascorbic acid), containing almost five times more than oranges.
 Vitamin C is crucial for many bodily functions, mainly for cellular regeneration, which stimulates immunity and protect the body from harmful pathogens, as well as for the formation of collagen and the proper absorption of iron.
 Guavas also provide high amounts of dietary fiber, necessary for digestion and the metabolism of sugars, along with copper, and vitamin B9 (folate).

-Additionally, guavas offer adequate amounts of many other vitamins, such as B5 (pantothenic acid), B3 (niacin), B6 (pyroxidine), B1 (thiamin), and E (alpha-tocopherol); as well as minerals, mainly potassium, manganese, and magnesium.
+Additionally, guavas offer adequate amounts of many other vitamins, such as B5 (pantothenic acid), B3 (niacin), B6 (pyridoxine), B1 (thiamin), and E (alpha-tocopherol); as well as minerals, mainly potassium, manganese, and magnesium.

 100 grams of guava fruit provide 68 calories, 5% of the daily value for protein and carbohydrates, respectively, and 22% DV of dietary fiber.